-Many of Revit Architecture software's elements are objects even if they are not building components, and they have properties.
+Many of Autodesk Revit Building software's elements are objects even if they are not building components, and they have properties.
 Views, for example, have lots of parameters (see image at right).
 Among other things, you can specify whether furniture is visible in a specific view.
-Because there is a single, unified building model, you don't make one version of the model with furniture, and another without.
+Because there is a single, unified building model, you don't make one version with furniture, and another without.
 You place the furniture should you ever want to see it, and choose whether it is visible in each specific view of the model.